domwrap/hyperion-config-switch/README.md

 Example codes for testing are listed below for known manufacturer specifications.
 Note however the specification files are old so just because your AVR is not listed does not mean it is not supported.
 Some specs have also changed over time so just because a manuf code doesn't work, doesn't mean it's not possible, you just need to find the correct codes.

-- Replace `EVENT` in each of the following commands should be replaced with a compatible 'event' for your AVR manufacturer
+- Replace `EVENT` in each of the following commands with a compatible 'event' for your AVR manufacturer
-- Replace `avr.ipa.ddr.ess` and `port` with values for your AVR
+- Replace `avr.ipa.ddr.ess` and `port` with values for your AVR.
+In most cases the default port of 23 will work.
+On my Pioneer port 8102 is also open.

 `printf "EVENT\r" | nc avr.ipa.ddr.ess port -w 1`
+Returning `EVENT`

 or